dlactin/render-diff/README.md

-# Render-Diff
+# rdv (render-diff-validate)
-`render-diff` provides a fast and local preview of your rendered Kubernetes manifest changes.
+`rdv` provides a fast and local preview of your rendered Kubernetes manifest changes.

-It renders your local Helm chart or Kustomize overlay to compare the resulting manifests against the version in a target git ref (like 'main' or 'develop').
+It renders your local Helm chart or Kustomize overlay, validates rendered manifests via kubeconform and then compares the resulting manifests against the version in a target git ref (like 'main' or 'develop').

 It prints a colored diff of the final rendered YAML.

 ## Requirements